N & E

 January 30 passed, then January 31.
 All remained calm.

 On February 1st, the weather was miserable.
 It had been freezing all night and the snow was now falling in heavy flakes.
-The ground, soaked by the heavy rains of the previous days, has been ploughed by troops and vehicles.
+The ground, soaked by the heavy rains of the previous days, had been ploughed by troops and vehicles.
 A major Allied offensive seemed increasingly unlikely as the hours passed.

 When the morning ended with no movement reported from the allies, Napoleon could believe for a moment that his wish would come true.
-Marmont had arrived in Morvilliers Morvilliers at around 10 a.m. from Montier-en-Der Montier-en-Der, and had taken up his planned positions: some of his troops at La Chaise La Chaise, on the road to Soulaines A pond between La Chaise / Soulaisnes Forest of Soulaisnes, and others near him in and around Morvilliers.
+Marmont had arrived in Morvilliers Morvilliers at around 10 a.m. from Montier-en-Der Montier-en-Der, and had taken up his planned positions: some of his troops at La Chaise La Chaise [48.36193, 4.660541], on the road to Soulaines A pond between La Chaise / Soulaisnes Forest of Soulaisnes, and others near him in and around Morvilliers.
 It was time for retreating.

 La Rothière: the battlefield near Morvilliers